gammasoft71/xtd/docs/internal/xtd_forms_explanations.md

 Any control can be a parent or a child.
 There are no restrictions.

-It is easy to imagine that a complex control needs several simple controls.Like for example xtd::forms::domain_up_down is composed of an xtd::forms::text_box and an xtd::forms::up_down_button.
+It is easy to imagine that a complex control needs several simple controls.
+Like for example xtd::forms::domain_up_down is composed of an xtd::forms::text_box and an xtd::forms::up_down_button.
 And that an xtd::forms::form or an xtd::forms::panel can contain an xtd::forms::domain_up_down.
 In this case our xtd::forms::domain_up_down is a parent for xtd::forms::text_box and xtd::forms::up£_down_button and at the same time is a child for xtd::forms::form or xtd::forms::panel.